umermansoor/ai-agent-med/README.md

 # ai-agent-med

-A Retrieval-Augmented Generation (RAG) system for querying patient medical data using Langgraph.
-This system provides an interactive shell where you can ask questions about patient health information stored in markdown files.
+A Retrieval-Augmented Generation (RAG) system for querying patient medical data.
+This is an example to show limitations of RAG system in complex domains like healthcare.

-## Features

-- **RAG System**: Uses vector embeddings to retrieve relevant medical information
-- **Interactive Shell**: Command-line interface for natural language queries
-- **Medical Data Processing**: Automatically loads and processes patient medical documents
-- **Intelligent Retrieval**: Finds relevant information across multiple document types (intake forms, lab results, medications, imaging, etc.)

 ## Setup